MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.WindowsUpdates/Add-MgBetaWindowsUpdatesUpdatableAssetMemberById.md

 Add members of the same type to an updatableAssetGroup.
 You can also use the method addMembers to add members.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Add-MgWindowsUpdatesUpdatableAssetMemberById](/powershell/module/Microsoft.Graph.WindowsUpdates/Add-MgWindowsUpdatesUpdatableAssetMemberById?view=graph-powershell-v1.0)

 ## SYNTAX

 ### AddExpanded (Default)